trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-21_red_team07/index.md

 3. `essos.local`
     - DC02 (mereen)
     - SRV03 (braavos)
-- The creators of GOAD - Orange Cyberdefense - have also come up with this mindmap that structures our AD pentesting approach.
-We will frequently refer to this resource throughout these writeups
+- The creators of GOAD - Orange Cyberdefense - have also come up with <a href="https://orange-cyberdefense.github.io/ocd-mindmaps/" target="_blank">this</a> mindmap that structures our AD pentesting approach.
+We will frequently refer to this resource when exploring the lab

 ### Hosts file setup

 - We can begin by mapping out all the machines in our hosts file.
-Using the IP information and domains given to us, we can then find the `domain controllers` in the network.
+Using the IP information and domains given to us, we can find the `domain controllers` in the network.

 ```bash
 nslookup -type=SRV _ldap._tcp.dc._msdcs.north.sevenkingdoms.local 192.168.56.11